MUSIC LESSONS FOR ALL AGES

 *Goldrush School of Music offers music lessons in a variety of instruments.
-We offer piano lessons, guitar lessons, voice lessons, saxophone lessons, drum lessons, ukulele lessons, violin lessons, bass guitar lessons and more in a friendly and supportive atmosphere.
+We offer piano lessons, guitar lessons, voice lessons, saxophone lessons, drum lessons, ukulele lessons, bass guitar lessons and more in a friendly and supportive atmosphere.
 We are located in Blairsville, Georgia.

 GOLDRUSH SCHOOL OF MUSIC